EPUB Metadata and Publisher Checklist

 Field Pass signal Common failure pattern

-Title + subtitle Matches storefront listing and cover text Old working title still in package metadata.
+Title + subtitle Matches your planned storefront listing and cover text An old working title is still inside the EPUB metadata.

-Language Valid language code (for example, en) Missing or malformed language value.
+Language Valid language code (for example, en) Language field is missing or malformed.

-Identifier Unique value mapped to edition strategy Identifier missing or duplicated across editions.
+Identifier Unique value that fits this edition strategy Identifier is missing or reused across editions.

-Publisher/date Release metadata is current and intentional Placeholder metadata shipped to production.
+Publisher/date Release metadata is current and intentional Placeholder metadata shipped by mistake.

 Publish Checklist

-1. Lock final title, subtitle, and author naming for the edition.
+1. Lock the final title, subtitle, and author naming for this edition.

-2. Confirm metadata values match planned storefront listing.
+2. Make sure metadata values match the planned storefront listing.

-3. Set valid language code and verify it is not empty.
+3. Set a valid language code and confirm it is not empty.

 5. Confirm publisher and publication date fields are current.